CalciumNitrade/calciumnitrade.github.io/content/authors/admin/_index.md

 ## Howdy!
 <div style="text-align: justify;">
 I am a Ph.D. candidate in Computer Engineering at Texas A&M University, specializing in the integration of generative AI with materials science.
-My research leverages advanced techniques in computer vision and natural language processing to drive innovation in material design and discovery.
+My research leverages advanced techniques in computer vision (CV) and natural language processing (NLP) to drive innovation in material design and discovery.
 I hold an M.Sc. in Physics from Boğaziçi University and a B.Sc. in Physics Engineering from Hacettepe University.

 In addition to my academic career, I have five years of professional experience where I have successfully led projects across industries such as media, defense, and consumer electronics, in which I deployed state-of-the-art machine learning models and computational imaging systems to address complex real-world challenges.
 </div>